 Media featuring the Channel Islands:

-- The Others is set on a remote mansion on Jersey, a few months after VE-Day.
-She mentions sucessfully keeping the German occupants off her premises, after her husband went MIA during the Battle Of France.
+- The Others (2001) is set on a remote mansion on Jersey, a few months after VE-Day.
+Grace mentions successfully keeping the German occupants off her premises, after her husband went MIA during the Battle Of France.

 - Both the book and film version of The Eagle Has Landed features Jersey as the base of operations of the German protagonists.
 Features the Irish turncoat collaborator getting into a bar brawl with some very disgruntled islanders (for four obvious reasonsnote ).

 - A few other Jack Higgins stories are set on Jersey, most notably Night of the Fox.